mlswg/mls-protocol/draft-ietf-mls-protocol.md

 `0x8A8A`, `0x9A9A`, `0xAAAA`, `0xBABA`, `0xCACA`, `0xDADA`, and `0xEAEA`.
 (The
 value `0xFAFA` falls within the private use range.).
 These values MUST only appear in the fields listed above, and not, for example, in the `proposal_type` field of a Proposal.
-Clients MUST NOT implement special processing for these values, since this negates their utility for detecting extensibility failures.
+Clients MUST NOT implement any special processing rules for how to handle these values when receiving them, since this negates their utility for detecting extensibility failures.
-GREASE values should be handled using normal logic for processing unsupported values.
+GREASE values MUST be handled using normal logic for processing unsupported values.

 # Sequencing of State Changes {#sequencing}